 When professionals recommend SA, we suggest they advise their clients to attend at least six meetings.
 We recommend that newcomers identify themselves at the beginning of the meeting, using their first names only.
 In meetings, members share their own experience, strength, and hope.
 Fellowship before, after, and between meetings is an important part of our recovery.

 Obtaining a temporary sponsor is also recommended because most newcomers will have many questions.
 The sponsor can answer these questions and reassure the newcomer that others have experienced the same reluctance and fear in taking the first step toward recovery.

 As members of SA, we are very practical about why we work this program of recovery-because it works!
 We look forward to being a resource to health and helping professionals.

-Our literature, including copies of this brochure, can be obtained by contacting us.
+Our literature, including copies of this content in brochure format, can be obtained by contacting us.